uf-mil/Grounder/README.md

 * In-house algorithm that automatically selects regions of interest and labels data on its own
 * Search tool to search for images by label
 * Improved User Interface
+* Delete old Docker Containers in Demo.
+* Add PHP to make it look nice and react to changes (such as previewing the file name when uploading)

 Credits:
 Machine Intelligence Lab, University of Florida